iurisegtovich/PyTherm-applied-thermodynamics/Getting_started/Get_going_with_Windows/1_Get_going_with_Jupyter_notebook.md

 ## Interact

-open each \*ipynb file in your execution of jupyter notebook
+open each `\*.ipynb` file is  file in your execution of jupyteran ipython notebook file notebook
+>`\*.ipynb` stands for *ipython notebook*, that is a file containing a mix of python code and descriptive text, that runs on the ipython kernel, that in turn, you can run on jupyter nortebook.

-* just browse the folders in the directory tree view of jupyter notebook to find them and click it!
+* just browse the folders in the directory tree view of *Jupyter notebook* to find them and click it!

 start with the [beginners coures](https://github.com/iurisegtovich/PyTherm/tree/master/Get_involved/1_Beginner) according to levels, there we will explain the essential of python, the libraries tha we want use and jupyter notebook itself treating the simplest problems of classical thermodynamics.